Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 Using Modder’s Multitool

 So now we have the basics set up to start some modding.
-If you’re thinking “that’s great, now what” then below you’ll find links to pages detailing how to mod these things.
+If you’re thinking “that’s great, now what”, you may peruse our growing list of tutorials for visual modding.